Get the latest from TODAY

 Jake Pavelka and Vienna Girardi’s intense breakup, 2010 “Bachelor” season

-To paraphrase Chris Harrison, this may have been the most dramatic breakup in “Bachelor” history — though it all played out months after the conclusion of Pavelka and Girardi's season.
+This was hardly an amicable split — and it all played out months after the conclusion of Pavelka and Girardi's season.

 Pavelka and Girardi sat down with Harrison for a televised interview that aired in July 2010.
 They bickered, they raised their voices, tears were shed.
 Emotions were so raw that Girardi stormed off the set.

 “You are the meanest person I’ve ever met in my life!” she cried.

 The two ended up on the now-defunct spinoff “Bachelor Pad” in 2011.
 Not surprisingly, it was not a warm and fuzzy reunion.

 Juan Pablo Galavis won’t tell Nikki Ferrell he loves her, 2014 “Bachelor” season

 Galavis chose Ferrell but didn’t propose to her.
 He couldn’t even bring himself to tell her, “I love you.”
 He did say, “I like you ... a lot,” which is ... something.